 Send your entry in an email to: editor@tenpiscataqua.com

-In your email, please first introduce yourself in 100 words or less, including where you live, something about your writing experience, education, published works, and personal or writing interests.
+In your email, please first introduce yourself in 100 words or less, including the town within the watershed where you live, something about your writing experience, education, published works, and personal or writing interests.
+If you don’t tell us what town you live in, your entry will not be considered, so please be sure to include that.
 You may also attach a CV or Resume.

-In a separate paragraph please also provide a brief summary of your entry (up to 100 words).
-Is it a short story?
-Novel excerpt?
+In a separate paragraph, please also provide a brief summary of your entry (up to 100 words) starting with what category you are entering it in—fiction, nonfiction, or poetry.
+Then more specifically, is it a short story, a novel excerpt?
 Collection of poems?
 What, when, and where is it about?
-How many words is it (10,000 max) or how many pages do you expect it to take up (30pp max–poems and short pieces in a collection start on new pages).
-Single stand alone pieces only need a title, however if it’s a collection of titled short pieces, you will also need a title for the whole group.
+How many words is it (10,000 max) or how many pages do you expect it to take up (30pp max).
+Yours will be one of 10 chapters in an anthology.
+Give some thought to the Chapter title.
+Single stand alone pieces you already have a title, however if it’s a collection of titled short pieces, you will also need a Chapter title for the whole group.
 Sometimes less is more, try to resist adding material just to max out our guidelines, 20 good short poems is more likely to be chosen over 30 poems that include 10 mediocre ones.
-If the work, or any part of the work submitted has been previously published, please be sure to cite any necessary permissions at the end of your submitted entry.
+If the work, or any part of the work submitted has been previously published, please be sure to mention the citation along with any necessary permissions either at the end of your submitted entry or in the text of your entry email.

 The Deal for Writers

-Each of the 10 writers chosen receives a 2.5% share of the book’s net profit from crowdfunding and retail sales, in exchange for the nonexclusive rights to publish their work in the anthology.
-Together the 10 writers share 25% of the profit.
+Each of the 10 writers chosen receives a 2.5% share of the book’s net profit from crowdfunding and retail sales payable 1 year from publication, in exchange for the nonexclusive rights to publish their work in the anthology.
+Currently we offer no advance on royalties, but we are working on that.
+Together, the 10 writers share 25% of the profit.
 In addition, writers agree to participate in up to 4 readings around the region in the year following publication.
+And to be filmed reading so that we can promote you during our crowdfunding campaign.

 No one should expect to get rich, but if the 2022 edition is any guide, you can expect something, but how much depends on how successful we are at crowdfunding and retail sales.
 For more info on any of the above gigs, please inquire or make your pitch to: gigs@tenpiscataqua.com.